-Except for absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
+With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
 To determine whether there were extenuating circumstances for any absences, the attendance committee will consider:

 - Whether the student has mastered the essential knowledge and skills and maintained passing grades in the course or subject. - Whether the student has completed makeup work satisfactorily.
-If the student completes makeup work, absences listed under Compulsory Attendance-Exemptions and absences for extracurricular activities will be considered extenuating circumstances. - Whether the student or the student's parent had any control over the absences. - Any information presented by the student or parent to the committee about the absences.
+If the student completes makeup work, absences listed under Compulsory Attendance-Exemptions on page 32 and absences for extracurricular activities will be considered extenuating circumstances. - Whether the student or the student's parent had any control over the absences. - Any information presented by the student or parent to the committee about the absences.